YolandaCL/DataScienceCertificate_IBM/README.md

 ##  Innovative Insights
 In 'Lab 1: Collecting the Data,' we address the challenge of dealing with
 highly heterogeneous names of flights.
 It's noteworthy that launches from the East Coast
 are significantly more successful than those from the West Coast.
-This raises an intriguing question:
+This raises a question:
 Could similar results have been achieved if the launches were conducted on the opposite coast?
 <br />
 Another minor detail is the absence of seismic activity information, in the vast amount of data we have.